icssc/AntAlmanac/README.md

 <hr>

 ### To develop locally:

-1. Install npm and node js
+1. Go to root folder

-2. run `npm install` in the project root to install all necessary dependencies
+2. run `npm run client-install` to install node modeules in clinet folder

-3. run `npm start` in the project root, open up a browser and go to `localhost:3000`
+3. run `npm install` to install node modules in server

+4. run `npm dev` to start both both client and server

+5. does not automatically restart on change

 As you change the code, the browser page will automatically refresh to reflect changes